WS-JSNA/ws-jsna-netlify/_starting-well/04-education-children.md

 ### Early Year Foundation Stage (EYFS) profile assessments

 This briefing summarises the Early Year Foundation Stage (EYFS) profile assessments, based on the latest release from the Department for Education for the academic year 2024/2025.
-The graphs featured in this briefing were inspired by the work of Sheffield City Council and we wish to acknowledge their work in this area.

 + [EYFS briefing](/assets/starting-well/EYFS Good levels of development briefing - March 26.pdf/)